TranquilMarmot/FuzzyComic/README.md

 **NOTE:** Running on macOS or Linux requires the user to also have [Ghostscript](https://www.ghostscript.com/download/gsdnld.html) installed to open PDFs.
 Image archives work out-of-the-box.
 See [Ghostscript/README.md](./Ghostscript/README.md) for more information.

 This command will output the directory that it is publishing the executable to.

+### Releasing

+See https://github.com/TranquilMarmot/FuzzyComic/releases for a list of releases.

+To cut a release, simply push up a tag that matches `v*` (i.e. `v1.0` or `v2.0-beta`)

+When a tag is pushed, GitHub actions will automatically pick it up and build artifacts for Windows, Linux, and macOS, and upload them to the release.

+See [.github/workflows/release.yml](./.github/workflows/release.yml) for the steps in the workflow.